ademisaint/MultichainCryptoWalletDocs/methods/get-transaction.md

 # Get Transaction

-This function returns the transaction receipt for a given transaction hash.
-It takes an object as input and accepts the following parameters:
+This returns the transaction receipt for a given transaction hash.
+An object is provided as a parameter to this method

 {% tabs %}